information for team members

 The team member packet contains everything you need to know as you prepare for your trip, as well as all of the required forms.
 The team member packet is available via your team leaders.
 If you have not yet received the team member packet, please reach out.

-You have already paid your $400 deposit.
-You need to have $1,100 of your funds in by December 16 so we can make our final airfare payment, and the remainder of your funds in by January 13 so we can make our final payment to GO and purchase our medical and team supplies.
-Please plan your fundraisers accordingly, and contact Jaime if you have concerns.
+You have already paid your deposit.
+You need to have [amount coming soon] of your funds in by [date coming soon] so we can make our final airfare payment, and the remainder of your funds in by [date coming soon] so we can make our final payment to GO and purchase our medical and team supplies.
+Please plan your fundraisers accordingly, and contact Lindsay if you have concerns.

 The packing list is curated with years of experience and includes links for the mosquito net and portable fan trip veterans recommend.
 Give yourself enough time to order items hard to find in stores (like mosquito nets).